inab/WfExS-backend/README.md

   - `workDir`: The path in this key sets up the place where all the executions are going to store both intermediate and final results, having a separate directory for each execution.

+  - `crypt4gh.key`: The path to the secret key used in this installation.
+It is paired to `crypt4gh.pub`.

+  - `crypt4gh.pub`: The path to the public key used in this installation.
+It is paired to `crypt4gh.key`.

+  - `crypt4gh.passphrase`: The passphrase needed to decrypt the contents of `crypt4gh.key`.

   - `tools.engineMode`: Currently, local mode only.